What Can Spirulina Do for Your Health?

+What can spirulina do for your health?
 Spirulina is a single-celled, blue-green algae that is harvested from freshwater lakes and ponds.
 It is rich in protein, beta-carotene and minerals.
 Those who ingest the algae feel more energised and alert.
 It also improves mental clarity, strengthens the immune system and has anti-inflammatory properties.

-In ancient times, spirulina was recognised as a significant food source and used as a form of currency.
+In ancient times, this tonic was recognised as a significant food source and used as a form of currency.
 In the modern world, it is considered a superfood due to its nutrient-dense content.
 One of the most common benefits of consuming spirulina is weight loss.
 This ‘blue-green’ algae is packed with protein and essential nutrients that keep your body feeling full for longer periods of time.

 It is one of the most important resources on our planet.
 It contains such an abundant amount of nutrients that just one tablespoon-sized serving is equivalent to 5 cups of spinach!